List of Marathi social reformers

 This page is a list of Marathi social reformers.

 Vinoba Bhave

 Vinoba Bhave is well known for the Bhoodan Movement.
-On 18 April 1951He was a winner at ji Pochampally of nalgonda, the Bhoodan Movement.
-He took donated land from land owner Indians and gave it away to the poor and landless, for them to cultivate.
+On 18 April 1951He was a winner at ji Pochampally of Nalgonda, the Bhoodan Movement.
+He took donated land from landowner Indians and gave it away to the poor and landless, for them to cultivate.
 Then after 1954, he started to ask for donations of whole villages in a programme he called Gramdan.
-He got more than 1000 villages by way of donation.
+He got more than 1000 villages by way of donations.
 Out of these, he obtained 175 donated villages in Tamil Nadu alone.
 Noted Gandhian and atheist Lavanam was the interpreter of Vinoba Bhave during his land reform movement in Andhra Pradesh and parts of Orissa.

 In 1958 Vinoba was the first recipient of the international Ramon Magsaysay Award for Community Leadership.
-He was awarded with the highest civilian award of India.the Bharat Ratna posthumously in 1983.
+He was awarded with the highest civilian award of India.
+The Bharat Ratna posthumously in 1983.